Nihar1402-iit/Smart-Game-Engines/README.md

 # Smart Game Engines
 ## UpItUp

-This project implements a sliding puzzle game where you move an empty space to arrange the board such that all `1`s are on the top row.
-It uses Breadth-First Search (BFS) to find the shortest sequence of moves to solve the puzzle.
-Moves include shifting the empty space up, down, left, or right.
+This program solves a 3x3 sliding puzzle, where the goal is to rearrange numbered tiles from an initial configuration to a solved state.
+The empty space ('0') allows adjacent tiles to slide into it, facilitating movement.

+## Game Description

+- **Board**: A 3x3 grid with numbered tiles and an empty space.
+- **Objective**: Rearrange the tiles by sliding them into the empty space to achieve the solved state.
+Typically, the solved state has tiles arranged in ascending order from left to right, top to bottom, with the empty space in the bottom-right corner.
+- **Moves**: Tiles adjacent to the empty space can move into it, shifting the puzzle's configuration.

+## Solution Approach

+- **Breadth-First Search (BFS)**: The program utilizes BFS to explore possible moves and find the shortest path to the solved state:
+  - **Visited States**: Tracks visited board configurations to avoid redundant searches and loops.
+  - **Moves Representation**: Each move (up, down, left, right) alters the board state, and valid configurations are enqueued for further exploration.
+  - **Path Reconstruction**: Upon reaching the solved state, traces back through parent pointers to reconstruct the sequence of moves that led to the solution.

 ## Rubik's Cube Solver

 This project implements a solver for a 2x2x2 Rubik's Cube using Breadth-First Search (BFS).
 It simulates cube moves and finds the shortest sequence to solve the cube from any given configuration.